Fruity Ice Pops

 - Pour coconut water to fill each mold to 1/4" from the top (to allow for expansion during freezing).

 - Place popsicle sticks and covers on top of molds.
+Rap the mold gently on a work surface to release any trapped bubbles.

 Please read our nutrition disclaimer.